wouterbulten/wouterbulten.github.io/_drafts/2018-08-14-unsupervised-cancer-detection-using-deep-learning.md

 > “The way to develop a histologic classification was to forget anything I thought I knew about the behavior of prostate cancer and simply look for different histologic pictures … .
 Then, the pictures would be handed to statisticians and compared with a ‘gold standard' of clinical tumor behavior (ie, patient survival).” - Donald F. Gleason

 As an AI scientist, this sounds a lot like pattern recognition to me; something computers could potentially do better.
-For example, currently the grading system consists of 5 distinct classes (of which practically only 3 are used).
-Who says that there are not 10 or 50 relevant classes in the data?
-That's why I'm particularly interested in unsupervised method for detecting prostate cancer.
+Currently the grading system consists of 5 distinct classes (of which practically only 3 are used), who says that there are not 10 or 50 relevant morphological classes in the data?
+That's why I'm interested in unsupervised method for detecting prostate cancer.
 All information is already present in the data, we 'just' need to find methods to extract it.

 At MIDL 2018 I presented a first step towards this goal: a fully unsupervised method for detecting and grading prostate cancer.
 The idea behind this project is to cluster prostate tissue in an unsupervised fashion.
 Clustered tissue can then be related to patient prognosis.